abigail-ryan/serenity-day-spa/README.md

  * Update TEMPLATES = 'DIRS': [TEMPLATES_DIR] with:
    * os.path.join(BASE_DIR, 'templates'),
    * os.path.join(BASE_DIR, 'templates', 'allauth')
-11. Create the media, static and templates directories in top level of project file in IDE workspace.
+11. Create the media, static and templates directories in top level of this project file in your IDE workspace.
 12. Create a Procfile for Heroku deployment with the following placed within it: web: gunicorn your_project_name.wsgi
 13. Make the necessary migrations again.

 #### Database Creation

 CI's PostgreSQL was used to create the database for this project.
-1. Input your email address and wait for the database to be created.
+1. Input your email address, submit and wait for the database to be created.
 2. Copy the link that was sent to the email address provided.
 Place the value within your DATABASE_URL in your env.py file and follow the below instructions to place it in your Heroku Config Vars.

 #### Cloudinary